department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

-If you qualify for VA health care, you can get high-quality mental health services as part of your benefits.
-You may also be able to get care for certain mental health problems even if you don’t have VA health care.
-Find out how to access our mental health services.
+If you're having problems sleeping, controlling your anger, readjusting to civilian life, you're not alone.
+And we can help.
+Over 1.7 million Veterans received mental health services at VA last year.
+Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.
+Find out how to access mental health services.

 </div>